-I hope this is helpful. -- Best wishes, Dr. Debug.
+I hope this is helpful.
+For more information about self-appreciation and its role in mental wellness, please visit www.MentalWellness.ws. -- Best wishes, Dr. Debug.

 Ron Sterling, M.D.
 (Dr. Debug) is an award-winning psychiatrist in Seattle, Washington.
 He has been writing for newspapers and magazines since 1998 on subjects ranging from good manners to senior mental health.
 He hosts and maintains the well-known Internet mental health center, DearShrink.com.
 The Doctor Debug column is dedicated to assisting with the "debugging of malfunctioning elements in our own personal programming."

 [ Other Links ] [ Politics ]